martynenkoAl/redux-countries-project/README.md

 It's a site where you can learn information about diffetent countries.

-The used technologies: REACT, REDUX, JS, CSS, HTML, axios
+The used technologies: REACT, REDUX, JS, CSS modules, HTML, axios

 Check it out: https://redux-toolkit-countries.vercel.app/